okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/password-import-inline-hook/overview/index.md

 - If the credentials are verified, the external service responds to Okta with a command to import the password and sign in the user.
 - If the credentials are not verified, the user is not signed-in and the password does not import.

 This guide uses the website Glitch.com to act as an external service and to implement the Password Import Inline hook with an Okta org.
-See the following Glitch project to copy a working code example that implements the following example of a Password Import Inline hook or build your own using the code snippets:
+See the following Glitch project to copy a working code example that implements the following example or build your own using the code snippets:

 * [Okta Password Import Inline Hook Example](https://okta-passwordimport-inlinehook.glitch.me/)